They Live: Plot

-Nada, a homeless man, comes to Los Angeles, California in pursuit of a job, where he spots a preacher warning that "they" have recruited the rich and powerful to control humanity.
-He finds employment at a construction site and befriends his coworker Frank, who invites him to live in a shantytown near a church, where he meets their community leader, Gilbert.
+"Nada" (Note: He is not given a name in dialogue, but referred to as this in the credits.) is a homeless man who comes to Los Angeles, California in pursuit of work, where he spots a preacher warning that "they" have recruited the rich and powerful to control humanity.
+He finds employment at a construction site and befriends his coworker Frank, who invites him to live in a shanty town near a church, where he meets their community leader, Gilbert.

 A hacker takes over TV broadcasts, alerting that humanity is "their cattle" and the only way to unfold the truth is to shut off the signal at its source.
 Those watching the broadcast complain of headaches.
 Nada follows Gilbert and the preacher into the church, discovering a recording of gospel music playing that unbeknownst to Nada obscures a meeting with a group including the hacker.
 Nada also uncovers equipment and boxes inside, but escapes when he bumps into the preacher.
 The shantytown and church are destroyed in a police raid, and the hacker and preacher are brutalized by law enforcement officers.

 Nada retrieves one of the boxes from the church and takes a pair of sunglasses from it, concealing the box in a trash pile.
 He finds out that they make the world appear monochrome and reveal subliminal messages in the media to consume and conform.
 They also disclose that many people are ghoulish, bug-eyed aliens hiding under human façades.
 Additionally, the creatures have wristwatch communicators that allow them to teleport, along with surveillance drones.
 When aliens at a supermarket realize that Nada can detect them, he is confronted by two alien police officers.
 He kills them, steals their guns, and enters a bank, where he sees that multiple employees and customers are aliens.
 He kills several and escapes by taking a human, Holly Thompson, hostage.
 Nada attempts to persuade her to put on the glasses, but she throws him out of a window.
 While speaking to the police, Holly realizes that Nada dropped his glasses on her carpet.